DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Other types of financial support from the UK government

-If they meet the eligibility requirements, teachers and newly qualified trainees can also apply for the following payments in addition to the international relocation payment (IRP) :
+Teachers and newly qualified trainees who meet the eligibility requirements can also apply for the following payments in addition to the international relocation payment (IRP):

 * [the levelling up premium payment](https://www.gov.uk/guidance/levelling-up-premium-payments-for-teachers)
 * [early career payments](https://www.gov.uk/guidance/early-career-payments-guidance-for-teachers-and-schools)